havakv/deep_learning_reading_group/README.md

-# Deep learning reading group at University of Oslo
+# Deep learning reading group

-A repository to keep track of papers in the reading group.
+A repository to keep track of papers in the reading group at University of Oslo.

 # Sessions